-10. Managing concerns about or allegations made against staff and/or volunteers
+10. Managing concerns about or allegations made against staff and/or volunteers behaved in a way that has harmed a child and young person or may have harmed a child and young person.

 Team must report any concerns or allegations about a professional's behaviour that may meet the harm threshold (including colleagues, senior staff, volunteers, and other stakeholders including foster carers) where they may have: